olincb/website/app/views/markdown/blogs/_2023-02-16: More of Tokyo.md

 ![Anime billboards line the street](/blog/images/2023-02-16_akihabara.JPG)

 I was invited to go with some people from the hostel and I’m glad I went with them, because otherwise I wouldn’t have known to explore the 7 floors of Don Quijote.
 They had everything from claw machines to groceries to costumes to arcade games to sex toys to liquor to colored eye contacts.
-[Here’s a video of someone from the hostel playing the drums there](https://youtu.be/cKhe1K823uI).
+Here’s a video of someone from the hostel playing the drums there:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cKhe1K823uI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 We also saw this guy, who looks like he’s on his way to the Tokyo Drift film set: